 It’s easy to make your life seem glamorized and romanticized.
 But there’s a lot going on behind the curtain, that isn’t so easy to share.
 It really is okay not to be okay!
 I’ve realized that this is a really normal feeling that almost everyone goes through, especially when making big lifestyle changes like I have and it’s nothing to be ashamed of.

 Things are looking up though.
-Not friend wise (the average age of employee here we calculated is 37 years old and only seems to be going up), but Jules’ car is here, we have hikes planned, there is alcohol in sight, and I have things to look forward to.
+Not friend wise (the average age of employee here we calculated is 37 years old and only seems to be going up), but Jules’ car is here, we have hikes planned, and I have things to look forward to.
 Good things come to those who wait I guess!

 And it’s funny because at some point I will probably look back and miss my 3 minute walk to work, or watching live Caamp concerts on my computer with Jules as we drink Downeast and eat frozen pizza.
 But it just isn’t what I anticipated.